lauren/open-in-spotify/README.md

 3. Click + Open in Spotify to open the song you're listening to in Spotify.

-4. Play it over and over, add it to a playlist, do whatever your Spotify thing is.
+4. Play it over and over or add it to a playlist.
+Whatever your Spotify thing is.

 Contributing
 ------------